makeevolution/notes/python/django.md

     -  delete these scripts rows from `django_migrations`
     -  Run `python manage.py migrate` again
 -  How to check all reverse urls in your Django app: https://stackoverflow.com/questions/1275486/how-can-i-list-urlpatterns-endpoints-on-django
+- Django's get_or_create method is case sensitive against sqlite but its __exact method is not; be careful.
+To make __exact case sensitive, use this: